 Nymo is used with glass seed beads for off-loom bead weaving and bead embroidery or as a weft thread in loom beading.
 It is especially good for making jewelry with tassels and fringe that are strong but with supple movement.
 Its flexibility means that it can pass through beads multiple times.
 I also like to use Nymo for bead embroidery since the large color selection makes it easy to find a thread that will match your project.

-Some of the Best Characteristics of Nymo
+Characteristics of Nymo

 - Available in five different thread sizes